Ryan-yzy/Ryan-yzy.github.io/_pages/about.md

   - Second Prize at the National Level in the Huawei Cup National Graduate Mathematical Modeling Competition.

-- Chinese Chess
+- Chinese Chess (when I was young)
-  - Multiple victories were achieved in the Anhui Province Chinese Chess Championship when I was young.
+  - Multiple victories were achieved in the Anhui Province Chinese Chess Championship.
   - Secured the second place in the National Elementary and Middle School Chinese Chess Competition.